pinlong-cai/GDBDSM/readme.md

 # Contact

-If you require any further information, please feel free to contact me by E-mail (caipinlong@pjlab.org.cn).
+If you require any further information, please feel free to contact me by e-mail (caipinlong@pjlab.org.cn).